Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

 Paul Goldschmidt At The Plate

-- Among qualified batters, he ranks 35th in batting average, while his on-base percentage ranks 22nd and he is 58th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 41st, his on-base percentage ranks 23rd, and he is 61st in the league in slugging.

-- Goldschmidt has reached base via a hit in 79 games this year (of 119 played), and had multiple hits in 41 of those games.
+- Goldschmidt has picked up a hit in 65.8% of his 120 games this year, with multiple hits in 34.2% of those games.

-- He has hit a home run in 12.6% of his games this season, and 3.5% of his trips to the plate.
+- In 12.5% of his games this season, he has homered, and 3.5% of his trips to the plate.

+- In 38 games this year (31.7%), Goldschmidt has picked up an RBI, and in 19 of those games (15.8%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.